UA

 Online dashboard displaying verified results in real time.

-Unmanned ground vehicles (UGVs) as the primary means of delivering munitions, drones, and peripherals to pilots at positions.
+Ground robotic complexes as the primary means of logistics for munitions, drones, and peripherals to pilots at positions.

-1. Every drone strike is logged with video and mission data.
+1. Each drone strike is recorded with video and mission data.

-2. The record is verified in the Delta system and checked for duplication.
+2. The record undergoes verification in the Delta system and is checked for duplication.

-3. A confirmed kill converts into electronic points (E-Points).
+3. Confirmed strikes are converted into electronic points (E-Points).

-4. The unit exchanges points for drones, EW kit, optics, equipment and munitions via Brave1 Market.
+4. The unit exchanges points for drones, EW, optics, equipment, and munitions through Brave1 Market.

-5. More results → more resources → more strikes → more verified results.
+5. More results → more resources → more strikes → new verified results.

-This is not "war gamification."
-It is the conversion of the battlefield into a measurement system in which combat effectiveness translates directly into material supply.
-Units compete on effectiveness, and the procurement bottleneck shrinks from months to days.
+This is not "gamification of war".
+It is the transformation of the battlefield into a measurement system in which combat effectiveness directly converts into material provision.
+Units compete on effectiveness, and the procurement bottleneck is reduced from months to days.

 ---

-Brovdi's core doctrinal thesis: strike nodes, not symbols — nodes that reduce combat capability, war budget, logistics, and Russia's ability to replace losses.
+Brovdi's key doctrinal thesis: strike not at symbols, but at nodes that reduce combat capability, war budget, logistics, and Russia's ability to recover losses.

 "A strike on Red Square is loud but symbolic.
-A strike on ports, refineries and air-defence sites is a strike on the system that funds the war."
+A strike on ports, refineries, and air defence sites is a strike on the system that feeds the war"

 Six principles:

-1. Periphery over symbolic — the target = a system node (exports, refining, repair logistics, air defence), not a parade square.
+1. Periphery over symbolic — target = systemic node (export, refining, repair logistics, air defence), not parade square.

-2. Cheap precision vs. expensive systems — a $400 FPV neutralises a tank; the exchange ratio is asymmetric.
+2. Cheap precision vs expensive systems — $400 FPV neutralises a tank; asymmetric exchange ratio.

-3. War as a data loop — every kill is documented (12–15 TB of raw video daily per The Guardian), becomes a training dataset, and serves as evidence for E-Points.
+3. War as data loop — every strike is documented (12-15 TB raw video per day by Guardian estimates), becomes training dataset and proof for E-Points.

 4. Kill zone instead of linear front — the front is a zone of observation and engagement, not a line.

-5. Mass over uniqueness — wars are won by manufacturing scale and fast iteration, not by one genius platform.
+5. Mass over uniqueness — war is won by production scale and rapid iteration, not one genius platform.

-6. PVO attrition as cascade opener — every degraded air-defence site opens space for follow-on strikes; we burn them down faster than the adversary can replace them.
+6. Air defence attrition as cascade opener — every destroyed air defence system opens space for subsequent strikes; we degrade faster than the enemy can replenish.

-The 12/15 layers of influence (June → September 2025) are the structural implementation of principles 4 and 6 across the entire USF.
+12/15 layers of impact (June → September 2025) — structural implementation of principles 4 and 6 across all USF.

 ---

-From Madyar's remarks at the NATO summit in Wiesbaden (July 2025) and subsequent BBC/Guardian interviews (April–May 2026), a systemic message to Western militaries emerges:
+From Madyar's speeches at the NATO summit in Wiesbaden (July 2025) and later BBC/Guardian interviews (April–May 2026), a systematic message to Western armies emerges:

-The Guardian reports Madyar's assessment that NATO generals have not yet fully grasped the necessity of root-and-branch rearmament.
+The Guardian conveys Madyar's thesis that NATO generals have not yet fully grasped the necessity of fundamentally re-arming their forces.